racket/rhombus/design/class/class.md

 initialize the field in each instance.
 Since these fields must be mutable to be useful, the `mutable` keyword is not needed or allowed in a `field` clause.

+A `class` or `interface` body can contain `export` clauses, because the class or interface also serves as a namespace.
+Exoprted names must be distinct from fields, whcih are implicitly exported from a class.

 Clauses like `method` expect an immediate function.
 It can be written like `fun` (but with `method` or similar form name in place of `fun`),